 The high-throughput DNA sequencing technologies that make this analysis possible require that we process samples in large batches (50-200 at a time).
 Because a sample received early in a batch may have to wait a while until the batch is complete, this can introduce delays.

-You can expect to receive a detailed analysis of your sample within 4 weeks of its arrival at our facility.
-Depending on your position in the queue, you may receive your report earlier than this.
+You can generally expect to receive a detailed analysis of your sample within 4 weeks of its arrival at our facility.
+Depending on your position in the queue, you may receive your report a bit earlier or later than this.

 Our rates and payment schedules are shown at https://aquabiomics.com/place-an-order.